dennis-lawter/-/README.md

+These are some basic symbols of the language:

 * 📦 represents "namespace"
 * 📐 represents "class"
 * 🔜🔚 represents {}
 * ▶️◀️ ️represents ()
 * 🔓,🔒,🔐 represents public, private, and protected
 * 📌 represents "static"
 * ️❗ represents ;
 * ➡️ represents ->
+* ⬆ represents return
 * ⚫ represents $ in the way it is used in PHP (as a way to avoid colliding with keywords)